Back to Knowledge Hub

 • While appraisers rely on their own data, providing relevant comparables may help them make a more informed valuation.

-Common Challenges With Home Appraisals
+What Are the Common Challenges With Home Appraisals?

 Even with preparation, appraisals don't always come back as expected.

-Why Some Appraisals Come in Low
+Why Some Appraisals Come in Low?

 • If the appraiser is unfamiliar with the local market, they may undervalue a home.